 Introduction

 An important issue in epistemology relates to how we do and can make successful choices when we act on or intervene in the world.
 Is there perhaps some norm of rationality or some nomological principle that can guide us?
-Or, are we largely lost in a haze of overdetermined alternatives with only the volitional will to call upon?
-How we answer these questions has significant import for, not only philosophical inquiry, but also practical socio-political and scientific affairs.
+Or, are we largely lost in a haze of overdetermined alternatives with only the volitional will to call on?
+How we answer these questions has significant import for, not only philosophical inquiry but also practical socio-political and scientific affairs.

-Post-structuralist views are often overlooked in contemporary philosophical debates around decision-making.
-This is surprising given that post-structuralist motifs are widely expressed in the broader humanities and social sciences literature.
+Post-structuralist views are often overlooked in contemporary scientific debates around decision-making.
+This is surprising given that post-structuralist motifs are widely expressed in the humanities and social sciences literature.
 Here, I will focus on a novel and nuanced post-structuralist position called Critical Complexity (CC) (notably developed in Cilliers, 1998 and Woermann, 2016; see also Hurst, 2010; Human, 2016; Preiser, 2019).

 Proponents of CC draw on both complexity theory and Derrida’s post-structural semantics to argue that the world’s manifest complexity radically overdetermines rational decision-making.
 According to CCists, there are no non-contextual, non-provisional criteria or constraints that can determine our choices when we act on or intervene in the world.
 We are, they say, nonetheless, ethically compelled to do so (Derrida, 1999; Woermann and Cilliers, 2012).
 Despite the absence of rules or rationality, CCists follow Derrida in maintaining that actional and interventive decision-making is possible via an existential leap into the unknown.
 We can think of such a leap as an act of pure will or volitional freedom in the face of radical uncertainty due to the world’s overwhelming complexity.
 I will call this view radical voluntarism (RV).

-In this paper, I will explore the merit of RV.
+CCists dismiss the kind of transcendental rationality that dominated 18th century epistemology, and then conclude with RV.
+In this paper, I will explore the merits of RV, specifically what it predicts about human behaviour.
 I argue that RV does not seem to describe how we de facto make choices when faced with complex situations or environments.
 If RV is correct, then we should either (a) behave in a random and erratic fashion or (b) be repeatedly frozen in doubt whenever faced with two or more choices in some complex actional or interventive scenario.
 This is, however, not what occurs.
 Instead, we seem to quite easily make choices day-to-day.

-CC dismisses the kind of transcendental rationality that dominated 18th century epistemology, and concludes with RV.
-The problem is that this presents CCists with a dilemma: They must either (a) retain their post-structuralist moorings and accept that their view cannot account for successful decision-making or (b) accept that decision-making is constrained by something like rationality and thereby untether their view from its post-structuralist moorings.
+This presents CCists with a dilemma: They must either (a) retain their post-structuralist moorings and accept that their view cannot account for successful decision-making or (b) accept that decision-making is constrained by something like rationality and thereby untether their view from its post-structuralist moorings.
 It is up to CCists how to proceed given this dilemma.
 I will, nonetheless, suggest that Option b is more viable.